w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/06-storage.md

 **Time Travel**

-- Every table is the result of the sum total of all of the commits recorded in the Delta Lake transaction log.
+- Every table is the sum of all commits recorded in the transaction log.
 - The log provides a step-by-step instruction guide, detailing how to get from the table’s original state to its current state.
-- Recreate the state of a table at any point in time by starting with an original table, and processing only commits made before that point.
+- Recreate a table at any point in time by starting with the original version and processing only commits before that version.

 ```sql
 select * from suppliers; -- read the last version of the table